g-afk-lang/ER-EPR/condensed.md

 So to apply a matrix to an echo on any two steps to describe the quantum state, send a signal to the coil drive and the qubit will return a state vector via it's time evolution, the eigenvalues through the coil drive signal represent the Bloch sphere.

+So essentially, the baseline signal takes time and the ER=EPR signal does not.
+If the baseline signal takes 1 second to reach the sensor the ER=EPR signal gets there instantly.
+I suppose a T-symmetry is involved from the moment of decision.
+Implying reality isn't constructed before it is quantized.